nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 Next we need to repeat our `module load` statements.
 While all the changes we've made to our home folder  will be available to the job, anything we've added to `.profile` needs to be repeated.
 Finally, we add our job command.

-So after submitting the job we get the uninspiring response
+So after submitting we get the uninspiring response

 {% highlight bash %}
 jobid.r-man2